SpikeHimself/ManyFormats/README.md

 # ManyFormats

-### ManyFormats Provides functionality to format text using predefined or custom formats.
+### ManyFormats provides functionality to format text using predefined or custom formats.

 I maintain a project which has documentation in Markdown formatting as well as BBCode formatting.
 I got fed up with updating two otherwise equal files all the time, so I figured out a way to keep the text in one place.